Commutation of Smyth and Hoare Power Constructions in Well-filtered Dcpos: The double power well-filtered dcpo

 $\mathbf{Claim~1}$: $\mathcal {QH}(L)$ is a distributive lattice.

-Obviously, the union of arbitrary finite elements in $\mathcal {QH}(L)$ is still compact saturated.
-By Lemma \ref{coherent}, we know the complete lattice $\mathcal {H}(L)$ endowed with the Scott topology is coherent, that is, the arbitrary finite intersection of compact saturated subsets of $\mathcal {H}(L)$ is still in $\mathcal {QH}(L)$.
-Thus $\mathcal {QH}(L)$ is a lattice, in which the supremum and infimum of each finite subset are their union and intersection, respectively.
-This contributes to the distributivity of $\mathcal {QH}(L)$.
+Obviously, the union of arbitrary finite elements in $\mathcal {QH}(L)$ remains compact saturated.
+By Lemma \ref{coherent}, we know the complete lattice $\mathcal {H}(L)$ endowed with the Scott topology is coherent, that is, the intersection of any finite compact saturated subsets of $\mathcal {H}(L)$ is again a member of $\mathcal {QH}(L)$.
+Consequently, $\mathcal {QH}(L)$ forms a lattice, where the supremum and infimum of each finite subset are their intersection and union, respectively.
+This implies the distributivity of $\mathcal {QH}(L)$.

 $\mathbf{Claim~2}$: The structure map $\alpha: \mathcal {QH}(L)\rightarrow L$ is a lattice homomorphism.